A complete derived invariant and silting theory for graded gentle algebras: Existence of silting objects in

 \section{Existence of silting objects in $\per(A)$}

-The aim of this section is to provide a complete answer to the existence of silting objects in $\per(A)$ for a graded gentle algebra $A$ which is homologically smooth and proper.
+The aim of this section is to provide a complete answer to the existence of silting objects in $\per(A)$ for any homologically smooth graded gentle algebra $A$.

-Recall that an object $P\in \per(A)$ is called \emph{pre-silting} if and it is called \emph{silting} if, moreover, $\per(A)=\thick(P)$.
-We say that a (pre-)silting object $P$ is {\it basic} if its indecomposable direct summands are pairwise non-isomorphic.

-In general, it is not easy to check whether $\per(A)$ has a silting object or not, but in case $A$ is a homologically smooth and proper graded gentle algebra, we give a complete answer in this section.
-Recall from Definition \ref{Def:A^{n}} the graded gentle algebras of the form $A^{(n)}$.
-The main result in this section is the following. \begin{Thm} Let $A=\Bbbk Q/I$ be a homologically smooth and proper graded gentle algebra.
-Then $\per(A)$ admits a silting object if and only if $A$ is not isomorphic, as a graded algebra, to an algebra of the form $A^{(1)}$ with $a_{1}=1=b_{1}$. \end{Thm} The proof of Theorem \ref{Thm:existence_of_silting} is postponed to Subsection \ref{subsection:prooftheorm42}.
+In general, it is not easy to check whether $\per(A)$ has a silting object or not.
+But in case $A$ is a homologically smooth graded gentle algebra, we give a complete answer in this section by using the surface model.
+Recall from Section \ref{section:formA^{g}} the graded gentle algebras of the form $(g;1;0)$ with winding numbers $a_i, b_i$.

-\begin{Rem} For an ungraded (or more generally, a non-positively graded) algebra $A$, $A$ itself is clearly a silting object in $\per(A)$.
-But $\per(A)$ does not always admit a silting object for a general graded algebra $A$.
-For example, consider the homologically smooth and {\it non-proper} graded gentle algebra $A=\Bbbk[x]$ with $|x|=1$.
-By Koszul duality (e.g.\ \cite{Keller94}), $\per(A)$ is triangle equivalent to $\D^b(A^!)$ where $A^!=\Bbbk[y]/(y^{2})$ with $|y|=0$, but $\D^b(A^!)$ does not admit silting objects (otherwise we would have that $\Ext_{A^!}^{\gg0}(\Bbbk,\Bbbk)=0$, which contradicts with the fact that $\Bbbk$ is of infinite projective dimension, see \cite[Proposition 3.11]{BY}). \end{Rem}